thehambeard/CinematicUnityExplorer-WOTR/README.md

 If these fixes do not work, please create an issue in this repo and I'll do my best to look into it.

+# Guide and documentation

+I wrote a [guide](https://framedsc.com/GeneralGuides/cinematic-unity-explorer.htm) explaining different things regarding the Cinematic Unity Explorer over the Framed website, from knowing what version to download with your game and troubleshooting, to usage and tips and tricks.
+Feel free to create a PR on the [Framed GitHub repo](https://github.com/framedsc/Sitesource) if you want to improve it.

 # Default Hotkeys